Collapse of the Canadian Women's Hockey League: Liquidation process

 According to the laws on non-profit organisations in the jurisdiction the CWHL was based in, the league was required to liquidate all its remaining assets to cover costs and pay off its debts.
-At the end of April 2019, the league began auctioning off its assets, including all the league trophies.
-Despite the auction being legally necessary, it provoked deep unease among women's hockey fans, as the artifacts were valuable pieces of hockey history and that there was no way to ensure the proper preservation of the artifacts if they were purchased by private bidders.
-Queen's University professor Courtney Szto stated that "the gut wrenching part about seeing these trophies go up for sale as if they are regular commodities and not historical and cultural artifacts is because it's possible that a big part of women's hockey history could be erased."
+At the end of April 2019, the league began auctioning off assets, including league trophies.
+Despite the auction being legally necessary, it provoked deep unease among women's hockey fans, as the artifacts were valued pieces of hockey history and there was no way to ensure the proper preservation of the artifacts if they were purchased by private bidders.
+Queen's University professor Courtney Szto stated that, "the gut wrenching part about seeing these trophies go up for sale as if they are regular commodities and not historical and cultural artifacts is because it's possible that a big part of women's hockey history could be erased."

-After facing criticism for a lack of involvement in trying to preserve CWHL artifacts, the Hockey Hall of Fame stated that their status as a charity prevented them from directly purchasing any artifacts and that their curation criteria were restricted to trophies and artifacts used in games.
-The Hall did, however, state that they would be able to provide tax receipts for any items donated to the Hall and that they had held a conference call with the CWHL.
-A few days after the start of the auction, the league removed a few trophies from the listing, stating that they were in talks with bidders who would donate the trophies to the Hall.
+After facing criticism for a lack of involvement in trying to preserve CWHL artifacts, the Hockey Hall of Fame (HHOF) stated that their status as a charity prevented them from directly purchasing any artifacts and that their curation criteria were restricted to trophies and artifacts used in games.
+The HHOF did state that they would be able to provide tax receipts for any items donated to the HHOF and that they had held a conference call with the CWHL.
+A few days after the start of the auction, the league removed a few trophies from the listing, stating that they were in talks with bidders who would donate the trophies to the HHOF.
 Seven out of the ten trophies would end up being donated.

 Two women's hockey journalists, Kirsten Whelan and Jared Book, launched a GoFundMe campaign to try and preserve as many artifacts as possible from the auction.
-They eventually raised around $6700 before the auction, using it to save Caroline Ouellette's jersey from her rookie season, to help other parties who would donate trophies to the Hockey Hall of Fame, as well as inscribing the names of the 2018–19 award winners on the trophies and providing some funds directly to players.
+They eventually raised around $6,700 before the auction, using it to save Caroline Ouellette's jersey from her rookie season, to help other parties who would donate trophies to the HHOF, as well as inscribing the names of the 2018–19 award winners on the trophies and providing some funds directly to players.

 Soon after the announcement of the collapse, the Markham Thunder announced that they would be auctioning off team assets to help provide funds for their players.
-They were forced to reboot the auction, however, after the league stepped in to clarify that all teams would have to sell their assets as part of the league's liquidation process, and that since teams were owned by the league, team assets were hence property of the league.
+They were forced to reboot the auction, however, after the league stepped in to clarify that all teams would have to sell their assets as part of the league's liquidation process, and that since teams were owned by the league, team assets were property of the league.
 The money raised from the auctions would therefore go to the league instead of to players directly.

 A number of investors, including the NHL, also contributed some money towards helping the CWHL pay off its remaining debts and finish paying players their season salaries.